-for his famous book the “Autobiography Of A Yogi” and additionally for the tremendous impact he has had on endorsing yoga as the surest means to enlightenment and balanced living.
-His work and life mission are ideally represented through the organization he founded known as the Self Realization Fellowship.
-In my formative years I learned through my Guruji’s teachings, the power that yoga has to connect us to the Divine.
-I was fortunate to have taken personal counsel from several of his direct disciples and mainly through Brother (Swami) Bhaktananda and several other monastics that I developed strong relationships with over the last twenty years.
+The main teacher-guru of the Dancing Shiva teachings is Paramahansa Yogananda best known for his famous book the “Autobiography Of A Yogi” and additionally for the tremendous impact he has had on endorsing yoga as the surest means to enlightenment and balanced living.
+His work and life mission are ideally represented through the organization he founded and known in America as the Self Realization Fellowship.
+In my formative years (early 1990's) I was greatly influenced by Yoganandaji’s integral teachings and I thrived on the power that yoga has to connect me to my inner spirit.
+I was fortunate to have taken personal counsel from several of his direct disciples, mainly through Brother (Swami) Bhaktananda and several other monastics that I developed strong relationships with over the last twenty years.
 Gradually, year after year I learned the importance of an integral approach to yoga.
-I was pleased to have discovered the unique approach Guruji had for developing the body as an instrument to grow nearer to the Divine.
-This really fascinated me and eventually I attained manuscripts and specific material that reflected and confirmed that Yogananda did teach asana (yoga postures and gestures) although in somewhat of an obscure way, he recognized it as a powerful tool and approach for developing self-discipline (tapas) but more specifically with the intention to transcend the senses, if practiced correctly.
-In yoga, the capacity one has to experience “transcendence” is defined through the experience of pratyahara, the heavenly bridge that leads to freedom.
-Additionally Yogananda emphasized that yoga when practiced with this mystical intention has an equal therapeutic value both physically and mentally.
-I feel this wisdom he shared very carefully, gradually spawned much of the current trend for the concept of Yoga as “therapy”.
+I was pleased to have discovered the unique approach Yogananda had developed for improving the mind-body relationship and for creating a deep and personal relationship with the Divine.
+This really fascinated me and so eventually I researched his earlier teachings further in India and discovered his approach embraced the practice of Hatha (postural), bhakti (devotional), and raja (meditative) yoga's in one integrative method.
+Ironically, during this time of research and study, I unraveled what I feel was the birth of mind-body medicine in the modern era, which I explain in greater detail in my book Sun, Moon, and Earth: The Sacred Relationship of Yoga and Ayurveda.
+The truth is Yogananda did teach and endorse the practice of asana yoga (postures and pranayama) although in somewhat of an obscure way, especially when compared to today's more fitness-based practices.
+Yogananda like many of his contemporaries recognized asana, pranayama, and other specialized techniques as powerful tools for developing self-discipline (tapas) but more specifically with the intention of transcending the senses if practiced correctly, consistently and with the right attitude.
+I participated in sharing some of these points in the celebrated film Awake: The Life Of Yogananda (2014) by CounterPoint Films.